 Trauma is a difficult concept for many of us to talk about, but it’s time that we bring this ubiquitous topic to the light; around 70% of American adults will have a traumatic experience at least once in their lives.
 One in five of that group will develop post-traumatic stress disorder (PTSD) from experience and suffer from life-altering emotional damage.

 What’s worse is that PTSD doesn’t just affect the individual — it impacts friends and family members who desperately want to help but may feel helpless to do so.
-If you’ve ever wondered how to help a loved one with PTSD, you’re not alone.
+If you’ve ever wondered how to help a loved one with PTSD, or help a loved one find treatment for Trauma, you’re not alone.
 Continue reading to learn how to best provide support to your loved one striving to recover from this mentally debilitating disorder.

 Make an Effort to Understand the Condition

 To understand what your loved one is thinking and feeling and know how best to help them, it’s important to learn everything you can about PTSD.
 Post-traumatic stress disorder is recognized as a mental health disorder that affects the victims of sudden loss, abuse, assault, the near-death experiences of war, terrorist attacks, major accidents, and so much more.